Bennik2000/FtApp/README.md

 interface and the second part is the Android UI.

 #### Communication part
-`FtInterface` is the main class to control a fischertechnik interface. `TxtInterface` is derived from it and provides the ROBOTICS TXT Controller protocol implementation.
+`IFtInterface` is the main interface to control a fischertechnik interface. `TxtInterface` is the implementation for the ROBOTICS TXT Controller protocol.

 ## Installation
 This app is not listed in the play store.
 You have to download the `de.bennik2000.ftapp.apk` file